Church seems like it was yesterday. I grew up in it. And each Saturday I remember moving around from building to building until we finally went home.

 I remember my mom and my dad spending hours at church board meetings, and then coming home frustrated with things.
 This is how I remember church.

-I never had a bad experience at church.
+I never had a bad experience there.
 I just never had an experience.

-In my college years I got tired of going to church.
-Or, if I went, it was to check out a girl, or grab a free meal.
+I got tired of going to church in my college years.
+Or, if I went, it was to check out a girl or grab a free meal.
 Back then, the hype church was Capitol Hill Adventist Church, where Wintley Phipps was the pastor.
-I attended Columbia Union College* and the fellas made sure we had the fresh cuts and suits in order to impress the ladies and be seen.
+I attended Columbia Union College* and the fellas made sure we had fresh cuts and suits in order to impress the ladies and be seen.

-But I was tired.
-I was tired of the same thing with no commitment.
-So I quit church.
-I left without a trace.
-I would show up for special days, and to tshow my parents I was going, and I gave money occasionally.
-But I had no real connection, and my friends which weren't into church didn't understand why I even bothered.
+But I was tired—tired of the same thing with no commitment.
+So I quit church and left without a trace.
+I would show up for special days, and to show my parents I was going, and I gave money occasionally.
+But I had no real connection, and my friends which weren’t into church didn’t understand why I even bothered.

-After church I introduced myself to the Pastor, and then came back again and again.
+After church, I introduced myself to the Pastor, and then came back again and again.
 I invited people.
 They came with me.
-I even attended prayer meeting.
+I even attended prayer meetings.
 This was different.
-This was the "unchurch."
-In the next few years, I joined, and became lead webmaster, and eventually took charge of media.
+This was the “unchurch.”
+Within the next few years, I joined and became lead webmaster, and eventually took charge of media.
 But it all started with an invitation from a friend.